maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 > - audio players

 ### Animations and Transitions
+🚀 **merit & beyond**

 - discuss any special animations or transitions you've programmed
 - special hover state effects

 ### Frameworks
+🚨**Required**

 - If you use bootstrap, tailwind, bulma, materialize or some other JS/CSS framework, call it out here and why you made that choice.
 (Typically I look at the design elements I want and make sure the framework supports them)

 ### Custom Styles
+🚨**Required**

 - call out any overrides you did for bootstrap styles or the framework you used, even if they are fonts and colors, perhaps lead assessors to the file of interest in your repo

 ### Custom Javascript
+🚨**Required**

 - call attention to any custom javascript you created to help your User Experience you can organize this by functions or files

 ## Wireframes
+🚨**Required**

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in a separate directory), or hosted elsewhere online and can be in any format that is viewable inside the browser.
+This section where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.

-- You should minimally have wireframes for desktop and mobile for the pages you are making for you register, login, read(list/detail), add, update, delete functionality.
-Adding a Tablet view will help you get into merit and distinction.
+- you need **mobile** & **desktop** views
+- Capture Your Custom model's
+  - CREATE/ADD
+  - READ (LIST/DETAIL)
+  - UPDATE/EDIT
+  - DELETE
+  - & triggers for such things
+- call out differences for authentication levels:
+  - not logged in
+  - general user logged in
+  - super user logged in
+- HOW is the NAVIGATION different for admin users vs Logged-in users & unauthenticated users

+🚀 **merit & beyond**
+- tablet views
+- Custom 404
+- Profile Page
+- Login
+- Register
+- Forgot Password

 You can hand draw these, but CI posts a yearly license in the general channel for Balsamiq which is pretty easy to use.
 Here is the [2022 announcement](https://code-institute-room.slack.com/archives/C0L316Z96/p1640099614368000)

 # Information Architecture
+🚨**Required**

 As part of the requirements for this project you need to have at least **1 original data model**.
 It's this section that discusses your data and how each piece relates to another and draws out the CRUD functionality you built.

 ## Entity Relationship Diagram
+🚨**Required**

+ [draw.io](https://app.diagrams.net/) is a free tool that can help you draw up an ERD concerning your custom model.

-Wade Williams wrote a great blog about how to add a django extension to auto create an ERD. https://wadewilliams.com/technology-software/generating-erd-for-django-applications/ You can always draw one out by hand or google sheets.
-You can also draw this up by hand if you want or use a spreadsheet to show your data model.
+Wade Williams wrote a great [blog]( https://wadewilliams.com/technology-software/generating-erd-for-django-applications/) on how to add a django extension to auto create an ERD.

+You can always draw one out by hand or in google sheets.

 ## Database Choice
+🚨**Required**

-Just state you used postgres as the database because the data is relational and heroku serves this up realitvely easily with no cost.
+Just state you used postgres as the database because the data is relational and heroku serves this up reactively easily with no cost. (this might be changing as Sales Force takes over in November 2022)

 ## Data Models
+🚨**Required**

 Show the accessors you know your data.
 If you end up using some data models from an example project, call that out and don't be as detailed about writing those up unless you added to them.

 Each data model that you created yourself and customized should have its Fields, Field Type and any validation documented.
 You should also cross-reference any code in your repository that relate to CREATE, READ, UPDATE, DELETE operations for these models.

+You can try to use markdown, or just take a screenshot from a Google spreadsheet.

 Below is an example of a write-up for an Activities Data Model
 > **Activities Model**